 Treta Ke Thakur is the temple in Ayodhya which is believed to be the place where Lord Rama performed Ashwamedha Yagya.
 Hence, the temple is dedicated to Lord Rama.
 It is carved out of black sandstones and is located at the bank of Sarayu river which flows through the city.

 Today, a new temple has been built at the same site with several idols of Lord Rama and his brothers, Lakshman, Bharat and Shatrughan.
-So, how about a tour around this beautiful site?
+So, how about a tour around this beautiful site in 2020?

 PC- Shalini Tomar